-PRODUCED BY CITY DEVELOPMENT, GIS MAPPING & DATA TEAM, LEEDS CITY COUNCIL

-The majority of school leavers go on to further education or university but some choose jobs, training or apprenticeships.
+- 4. The majority of school leavers go on to further education or university but some choose jobs, training or apprenticeships.
 Small numbers take up opportunities in Garforth.
-It will be healthy for the town if more young people are able to seek employment locally and partnerships between schools and local businesses are to be encouraged, as would an increase in the number of apprenticeships offered by local businesses to local school leavers.

-Residents first expressed their concern about Garforth schools being full at the first workshop in 2014 and have continued to repeat this at other engagement opportunities.
+It will be healthy for the town if more young people are able to seek employment locally and partnerships between schools and local businesses are to be encouraged, as would an increase in the number of apprenticeships offered by local businesses to local school leavers. - 5.
+Residents first expressed their concern about Garforth schools being full at the first workshop in 2014 and have continued to repeat this at other engagement opportunities. - 6.
 It is the responsibility of the local education department to monitor and ensure that a sufficient supply of learning places continues to be available to meet the demands of the local population as new housing comes forward, generating additional demand.
-Options to expand schools would only take place as a result of a detailed feasibility study and once a proposed solution is being taken forward.

-A briefing paper for head teachers, governors and staff in education settings in 2014, highlighted the importance of outdoor space for physical activity.
-In an age of increasing levels of obesity and diabetes, this is further supported by the British Nutrition Foundation and Guidance on childhood obesity Not only is dedicated space required but it also gives time outdoors and provides links to nature and the environment.
+Options to expand schools would only take place as a result of a detailed feasibility study and once a proposed solution is being taken forward. - 7.
+If any new strategic housing allocations are proposed in a future Leeds Local Plan, they should incorporate the integrated planning of new schools through the preparation of a masterplan or development brief for the site.
+This should be prepared in consultation with the local community via the Garforth Neighbourhood Planning Forum or any successor body. - 8.
+A briefing paper for head teachers, governors and staff in education settings in 2014, highlighted the importance of outdoor space for physical activity2.
+In an age of increasing levels of obesity and diabetes, this is further supported by the British Nutrition Foundation3 and Guidance on childhood obesity4.
+Not only is dedicated space required but it also gives time outdoors and provides links to nature and the environment. - 9.
 All of the schools in Garforth have playing fields attached to them.
 Garforth Academy also opens its grounds to adults and young people for recognised, pre-booked groups for activities outside of school hours.
 They clearly offer facilities to promote health and wellbeing.
-Sport England actively supports and encourages schools to offer facilities out of school hours.
+Sport England actively supports and encourages schools to offer facilities out of school hours5.
 At the same time however, it is known that Garforth lacks the recommended amount of greenspace per head of population (see the GSRE Section).
 It is therefore vital that none of the existing outdoor areas are lost in school developments.
 If schools are expanded, either temporarily or permanently, the increase in number of pupils will create a need for extra greenspace.
-The expansion of school facilities and encroachment onto playing fields has also been highlighted as a risk in the Character Area Assessment Summary, Appendix 4.
+The expansion of school facilities and encroachment onto playing fields has also been highlighted as a risk in the Garforth Character Assessment, Appendix 4.

-What did people in Garforth tell us?
 DROP-IN SESSIONS AND SURVEYS